nadlgit/fmchallenge-ip-address-tracker/README.md

 NB: My solution is limited to IP v4 searches, because it is the easiest to validate without third party modules :-)

+NB2: 2 API providers are implemented:

+- [ipify IP Geolocation API](https://geo.ipify.org/), which is indicated by Frontend Mentor,
+- [ipgeolocation API](https://ipgeolocation.io/), which I added because its free plan (periodically renewable quota) is best suited for this project.

 ## Table of contents

 - [Overview](#overview)